Enzu83/hyper_smash_bros/README.md

 # Hyper Smash Bros

-School project realized during the 2021 Coding Weeks at CentraleSupélec.
+Hyper Smash Bros. was originally a 2-weeks school game project made during the 2021 Coding Weeks at CentraleSupélec.
+It was then completely remade using the same libraries and assets.

-Click to see the demo (November 2021):
+Click here to see the demo after 2 weeks (November 2021):

 [![Hyper Smash Bros](https://img.youtube.com/vi/54JSfYjeWTA/0.jpg)](https://www.youtube.com/watch?v=54JSfYjeWTA)